-The next several columns indicate the analysis types that the model covers, such as stationary, time-dependent, eigenvalue, or nonlinear.
+The next several columns indicate the analysis types that the model covers, such as stationary, time-dependent, eigenvalue, sensitivity, or optimization.

 The Multiphysics column shows which models include multiphysics couplings.

 The final column indicates models that use parametric studies to evaluate and optimize their results by varying the value of one or more parameters.